-In an interview (later shown as part of the The First Fifty Magical Years, viewable here), Walt described spending Saturdays with his two daughters where he would “sit on a bench, you know, eating peanuts” watching his two girls ride the merry-go-round and it is here that Walt thought to himself “there should be something built, some kind of amusement enterprise where the parents and the children could have fun together.”
+In an interview (later shown as part of Disneyland’s Steve Martin hosed special, The First Fifty Magical Years, viewable here), Walt described spending Saturdays with his two daughters where he would “sit on a bench, you know, eating peanuts” watching his two girls ride the merry-go-round and it is here that Walt thought to himself “there should be something built, some kind of amusement enterprise where the parents and the children could have fun together.”
 So, in a way, our visit was a pilgrimage of sorts to the place where Walt first dreamed up Disneyland.

 The merry-go-round also houses one of the original benches that was at the merry-go-round during the time period Walt took his daughters.
 Although only visible when riding the carousel.
 Two other benches are on display, one at Disneyland, just inside the Opera House, and another at the Walt Disney Family Museum, which you can sit on.